joshnuss/glue/README.md

 end
 ```

-No need to write socket code or redux or custom hooks.
-All you need are `GenServer`'s and pure JSX components.
+That's it!
+All you need is `GenServer`'s and pure JSX components.

 This is alpha software.